alexmaurer-madis/statusled/README.md

   //Calling process will return true if the state of the LED has changed. if(sl.process(current_millis)) {

-    //Update output (use !sl.state if your LED is open collector driven) digitalWrite(LED_BUILTIN, sl.state);
+    //Update output (use !sl.state if you must invert the output) digitalWrite(LED_BUILTIN, sl.state);
   }
 }